 - Operation and Maintenance Requirements - All CPR applications for BMP implementation projects must describe the operation and maintenance (O and M) commitment for the proposed BMP.
 Applicants must include information about the anticipated maintenance schedule, responsible departments and individuals, maintenance tasks, and the equipment involved.
 A letter from the municipal Department of Public Works committing to O and M is also required.
 Please review the final RFR for a full description of the application requirements.

 CZM can help potential applicants develop project ideas up until the RFR for the grant year is released.
-After the RFR is released, questions can be submitted to CZM in writing until the close of the question and answer period.
+After the RFR is released, questions can be submitted to CZM in writing until the close of the question and answer period, which will be approximately three weeks.
 All questions and answers submitted during this period will be posted on the COMMBUYS website.
 Please contact the following CZM staff and Regional Coordinators with any questions:

 Massachusetts Office of Coastal Zone Management